leetmaa/KMCLib/python/doc/source/plugins.rst

     model = KMCLatticeModel(interactions=interactions, ... )

-When running a KMC simulation with a custom rate calculator defined, its rate( ... ) function will be called each time the rate of an available process is needed.
-The rate( ... ) function receives information about the geometry and the types before and after the process, as well as the unmodified rate constant associated with the process.
+When running a KMC simulation with a custom rate calculator defined, its :py:meth:`rate<KMCRateCalculatorPlugin.rate>` method will be called each time the rate of an available process is needed.
+The :py:meth:`rate<KMCRateCalculatorPlugin.rate>` method receives information about the geometry and the types before and after the process, as well as the unmodified rate constant associated with the process.
 It is then up to the user to handle the geometric and types information to compute a new rate based on the given information.
-The rate( ... ) function should return a valid rate for the particular process for the given geometry.
+The :py:meth:`rate<KMCRateCalculatorPlugin.rate>` method should return a valid rate for the particular process for the given geometry.

-Note that the rate(...) function of the custom rate calculator plugin could be called millions of times during a typical KMC simulation production run.
+Note that the :py:meth:`rate<KMCRateCalculatorPlugin.rate>` method of the custom rate calculator plugin could be called millions of times during a typical KMC simulation production run.
 It is therefore highly recommendable that code efficiency is kept in mind when implementing this type of custom